-The purpose of the engagement strategy is to engage women working in Ontario’s nonprofit sector to fill gaps found in the literature review, center the voices of women working in the sector through two-way learning between ONN and the women workers, hear and learn from voices that are normally not heard or learned from, and meaningfully engage women working in the sector in the project.
+The purpose of the engagement strategy is to fill gaps found in the literature review, center the voices of women working in the sector through two-way learning between ONN and the women workers, hear and learn from voices that are normally not heard or learned from, and meaningfully engage women working in the sector in the project.
 The principles guiding the engagement strategy are gender-based intersectionality, inclusion, participatory, transparency, effectiveness, action, and reflexivity.

 This strategy consists of three key activities: (1) learning circles (focus groups), (2) key informant interviews, and (3) sector wide survey.
 ONN is using these three methods to paint a both qualitative and quantitative picture of women’s experiences and to give women working in the sector multiple avenues to participate in the project.
 These three activities also build on each other’s findings to ensure we are exploring issues in a complementary manner rather than duplicating them.
 They are taking place between May and September 2018.